Oreille/omm_jrsi/omm/README.md

 > g++ -O3 -I [path_to_Eigen_include] -I [path_to_gsl_include] main.cpp DE.cpp -o computePDF -lgsl -lgslcblas -lm

 ### Execution
+Before executing the program, you need to set some parameters of the method in a log file named "DE.log" and located in your case directory (here the demo/ directory).
+The log file is read line by line and organized as follows:

+    *

+    *

+Then execute the program:
 > computePDF demo [or *your_case_name*]

 The output of the program is stored in pdf.txt.
 This file should have